 MEDICAL CONDITIONS EXISTING PRIOR TO MEMBERSHIP

-Needs that come from conditions that existed prior to membership are only shareable if the condition was fully cured and did not require treatment or present symptoms for 24 months prior to membership effective date.
+Needs that arise from conditions that existed prior to membership are only shareable if the condition was regarded as cured and did not require treatment or present symptoms for 24 months prior to the effective date of membership.

-Please note: Needs that existed prior to membership may still qualify for sharing using the Additional Giving Fund.
+Please note: needs that existed prior to membership may still qualify for sharing through the Additional Giving Fund.